-The objective of the Meditation Research Program is to advance a multidisciplinary scientific understanding of meditation.
+The objective of the Meditation Research Program is to establish a multidisciplinary scientific understanding of advanced meditation.
 The program’s studies span and integrate affective and cognitive neuroscience, applied phenomenology, clinical psychology and psychiatry, computer science and related computational disciplines, contemplative and religious studies, neuroimaging and electrophysiology, psychometrics and psychological assessment, and psychosomatic medicine.
-Current projects include studies of meditative development and advanced meditation that promise to inform a more comprehensive understanding of the trajectory and outcomes of meditation training.
-This research promises to contribute to improving individual well-being and the collective health of society by informing the development of meditation training and meditation-based interventions that are more effective, efficient, and targeted.
+Current projects include studies of meditative development and meditative endpoints that will contribute to a more comprehensive understanding of the trajectories and outcomes of advanced meditation.
+This research promises to contribute to improving individual well-being and the collective health of society by informing the development of meditation training and meditation-based interventions that are more impactful.

 Education